martinzen-dialpad/emqx-auth/README.md

 HSET mqtt_acl:b chat/b/0 3
 ```

-Feel free to modify/expand these ACLs if you want to test a different set of use cases (more clients, different topic names, etc).

-> NOTE: the last element in the ACL definition is as follows:
+> NOTE #1: the last element in the ACL definition is as follows:
 > - 1: subscribe
 > - 2: publish
 > - 3: pubsub

+The EMQX default credentials are as follows (password can be changed in `.env`):

+> - username: admin
+> - password: Adminadmin0

+Feel free to modify/expand these ACLs if you want to test a different set of use cases (more clients, different topic names, etc).

 ## MQTT client setup